Table of Contents

 Cycling is one of Italy’s most popular sports.
 It competes with Formula One and MotoGP as a major racing event followed by Italian fans.
 The Ghisallo Cycling Museum is located in Magreglio just south of Bellagio.
 The museum allows visitors to explore the sport's rich history in the region.

-The museum contains exhibitions featuring some of the most famous cyclists in the world.
+The museum contains exhibits featuring some of the most famous cyclists in the world.
 It also has information on some of the sport’s lesser-known individuals, such as journalists, and designers who have impacted cycling.
 The Ghisallo Cycling Museum is only open from March to November.
 Thousands of cycling fans visit the museum each year, and many take to the hills around Lake Como to ride.

 Varenna

 Varenna is a traditional village on the eastern shore.
 It offers a peaceful escape with its narrow streets and stunning lake views.
-Visitors will love wandering through this quintessential yesteryear village.
+Visitors will love wandering through this yesteryear village.

 You'll find breathtaking beauty all around Varenna, such as gorgeous walks that blend history and nature around the lake and elegant historic villas.

 Villa Cipressi, just next to Villa Monastero, is a 4-star hotel surrounded by historic terraced gardens.
-The vibrant flora and captivating scenery make it the perfect spot for wonderful holiday photographs and dream-worthy destination weddings.
+The vibrant flora and captivating scenery make it the perfect spot for holiday photographs and dream-worthy destination weddings.

 Castello di Vezio

-If you’re willing and able to embark on a 30-minute hike up the hill from Varenna, you’ll be rewarded with something special.
-The sublime views of the lake, surrounding hills, and mountains from Castello di Vezio.
-The medieval castle was built in the 12th century and has served different purposes while it was functional.
-These include a military outpost and a dungeon.
+If you’re willing and able to go on a 30-minute hike up the hill from Varenna, you’ll be rewarded with something special.
+The amazing views of the lake, surrounding hills, and mountains from Castello di Vezio.

 Weather